 Vice President Nurse Performance and Care Delivery

 “The documentation of patient care, by nurses, is valuable to the science of nursing.
 I’m here to ensure there is an easy pathway for all we are doing around technology and data capture to inform and benefit the nurses providing bedside care.
 It is important for them to see the value in the work they do every day, providing excellent patient care.”

-In the role of AVP for nursing performance management, Dan Roberts works to advance the HCA nursing strategy through the application of applied data analytics, performance dashboarding and clinical research.
+In the role of vice president of nursing performance and care delivery, Dan Roberts works to advance the HCA Healthcare nursing strategy through the application of applied data analytics, performance dashboards and clinical research.

 Throughout his career, Dan has worked to advance the practice of medicine in a variety of leadership roles.
 Most recently he worked at Stony Brook University Hospital where he served in several leadership positions including associate chief quality officer, data and analytics scientist and associate director of nursing.